-Since the development of climate policy and technology is subject to a variety of external influences, it is challenging to make realistic predictions about what will happen in the field of climate action in 2023.
-However, the following trends have been noticed in recent years and may continue beyond 2023:
+It is challenging to make realistic predictions about what will happen this year 2023 in the field of climate action, since the development of climate policy and technology had its variety of external influences.
+However these are the following trends that has been noticed in the recent years and may continue beyond 2023:

 Reaching Net Zero: